Azchk/Sid/README.md

 # This is an Norwegian SIDs setup for EuroSscope plugin VFPC.
-# Forked from https://github.com/beregor/Sid to make improvements and fix bugs
+# Forked from https://github.com/beregor/Sid to make improvements and fix bugs:
+- Major overhaul of all SIDs:
+- Sorted airports alphabetically
+- Sorted SIDs with omnidirectional and non-RNAV departures first, then directions clockwise from north, heli SIDS last
+- Added some airports and missing SIDs
+- Updated all mandatory routes and restrictions according to Eurocontrol RAD.
+Keep in mind they are not all mandatory on Vatsim.
+- ENBR restrcitions fixed with mandatory DCT ZOL after TUXIL unless going to ENCN with DCT PEVEB after TUXIL
 # Main plugin can be downloaded from https://github.com/hpeter2/VFPC
 # Installation:
 # Download the file and replace the sid.json file inside you plugins folder within EuroScope.